A horticultural hub known as Puerto Rico’s Garden.

-Set high in the Cordillera Central mountain range in central Puerto Rico, the idyllic municipality of Aibonito is known locally as Puerto Rico’s Garden, but the area’s appeal extends beyond horticulture.
+Set high in the Central Mountain Range, the idyllic municipality of Aibonito is known locally as Puerto Rico’s Garden, but the area’s appeal extends beyond horticulture.
 Aibonito is about an hour and a half from San Juan and an hour and fifteen minutes from Ponce.
 The municipality borders Barranquitas, Cidra, Salinas, Coamo, and Cayey.

 Thousands of visitors flock to Aibonito every summer for the annual Festival de las Flores (“Flower Festival”).
 In addition to colorful floral exhibits, the multi-day event features vendors selling planters and other gardening tools and accessories.
 You can also partake in delicious food, browse artisan crafts, and dance to live music.